pjeby/tag-wrangler/README.md

 Search for "tag wrangler" in Obsidian's Community Plugins interface, or [click here](https://obsidian-plugins.peak-dev.org/show/tag-wrangler) to open it in your most-recently-used vault.
 (Then select "Install" and "Enable".)

-Also, make sure that you have enabled the "Tag Pane" plugin, in the "Core Plugins" section of your vault's configuration.
+Also, make sure that you have enabled the "Tags View" plugin, in the "Core Plugins" section of your vault's configuration.
 This plugin adds a context menu to the pane provided by that plugin, and does not have any UI of its own.